 In face encryption and decryption, the fidelity and similarity of decrypted restored faces play a crucial role in determining the quality of decryption results.
 In order to pursue high-quality face reconstruction and restoration, we use several methods to calculate the similarity of face restoration.
 These methods not only consider the pixel-level fidelity of the image, but also deeply analyze the facial features and attributes in the image to more accurately assess the degree of similarity between the restoration result and the original reference, and provide direction and reference for the selection of the training loss function.

-First we introduce the pixel-level L2 loss function, calculated as follows.
+First, we introduce the pixel-level L2 loss function, calculated as follows.